nikloynes/pi-mixer-recorder/README.md

 - `main.py`; a script which launches an `AudioRecorder` instance and the flask web app
 - `recording_uploading_poller.py`; a script which polls the recordings folder, and uploads completed recordings to Dropbox.

+You can install the units (and configure them by running `python src/utils/install_systemd_unit`.
+Run with the `--help` flag to get information about how to specify the script.)

 ### Reboot your Pi & start recording!
 Upon rebooting, your Pi will automatically launch the web app.
 You can start and end recordings here.